 Virtually everyone I talk to has some level of debt in their lives.

-Some are actively working to dump it, but most are just content to make minimum payments and hope that in the far off future it magically disappears.
+Some people are actively working to dump their debt.
+Unfortunately, most are just content to make minimum payments and hope that in the far off future their debt magically disappears.

 Guess what, if that is your attitude it isn’t going to magically disappear.
 Debt just hangs on through all of the life changes we experience.
 It is constantly growing unless we are actively making moves to decrease its effects.

 Debt never sleep.

 It has an insatiable appetite and if we aren’t careful, the interest on your debt will quickly drown you.

 Budgeting is the quickest way to get out of debt.
 It is just that simple.

 I know that most people hear the word budget and immediately think “I have to limit my spending”.
 This is so far from the truth.

 When done right a budget can be the most freeing personal decision you’ll make.
-To see an example in action, check out this post on how being debt free effected us when I became pregnant.
+To see an example in action, check out this post on how being debt free affected us when I became pregnant.

 When creating a budget it is important to remember a budget is more than just listing your income and expenses and then tracking them.
 It is more than just giving yourself a gold star if you manage to hit your numbers.

 Budgeting is giving your money direction.
 It is telling your money where to go rather than having your money tell you where to go.